hosikiti/musician-booker/README.md

 2. `npx prisma migrate dev --name init` to create the database
 2. `npm run seed` to insert initial data

+## changed

+- use a drawler to show the booking form for better usability
+- responsive design

 ## memo

 - authentication should be added